 When the Elk arrived in Longbranch on its inaugural voyage, the LIC arranged for a day of celebration.
 Fried chicken was served to 250 guests as dignitaries spoke the praises of modern transportation and commerce.

-The Longbranch landing remained in service until the late 1930’s when the new Tacoma Narrows Bridge made ferry service obsolete.
+The Longbranch landing remained in service until the early 1950’s when the new Tacoma Narrows Bridge (“Galloping Gertie’s” replacement) made ferry service obsolete.
 The county commissioners refused to lease county tidelands and ferry dock to a private, for-profit venture, commenting, “if anyone is depriving the public of facilities to which the public is entitled, the practice should be stopped.”
 Members of the LIC rallied support for a new public pier.

 The county engineers supplied plans for a suitable floating dock, but had no funds for such a project.
 The LIC called upon its members for cedar and fir logs, sawmilling, labor and cash donations.
-By late spring of 1959, the LIC had built and attached a 168-foot floating pier to the county’s dock.
+By late spring of 1959, the LIC had built and attached a 168-foot floating dock structure to the county’s wharf.
 Later that year, the county commissioners praised the LIC for its initiative in providing a much-needed facility.

 By 1981, the county’s desire for a marine park in the area and the LIC’s continued willingness to operate such a facility led to a formal agreement.
 The lease specified public access to the facility and allowed members of the LIC reserved moorage.
 In 1992, the LIC was granted additional easement in consideration of recreational use by the public, the public general welfare and the county’s desire to provide public access to marina facilities.